learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 # JavaScript Data Types

-In this lesson, we'll cover all the different data types in JavaScript.
+In this lesson, we'll cover some of the most commonly used data types in JavaScript.

 ## Objectives
 1. Define "data type"